MozillaIndia/openbook/manuscript/tldr.md

 Overall team composition consists of "Functional Teams" (with long term focus) and "Focus Teams" (possibly cross-functional, with short term focus on particular events/use cases).
+These teams are formed around functional contribution areas, with a degree of alignment with Mozilla's key concerns.

+There are also "Geographic Teams" that consist of Mozillians in particular regions and help in discovering and connecting Mozillians.
+These teams get together when the scope of an activity is restricted to a geographic location.

 An overarching "Meta Team" glues things together and ensures smooth function and cross-team collaboration.
 The teams are supported by various infrastructure and communication channels.

-Teams are formed around functional contribution areas, with a degree of alignment with Mozilla's key concerns.
-Geographic representation is ascertained by virtue of being present at a particular location.

 Ownership is on everyone for the roles they take up.
 Leadership is a result of achieving expertise through constant practice and grows